MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-onprem-ra.md

 ## Online configuration steps

-Your online implementation will need to have a plan that includes Phone System licenses as described at [Office 365 Enterprise E1, E3, and E4](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4) or [Office 365 Enterprise E5](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing).
+Your online implementation of a call queue or auto attendant will need to have a plan that includes Phone System licenses as described at [Office 365 Enterprise E1, E3, and E4](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4) or [Office 365 Enterprise E5](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e5-with-audio-conferencing).

 1. Assign Phone System licenses to the on-premise resource account as described in  [Assign licenses to users in Office 365 for business](https://docs.microsoft.com/office365/admin/subscriptions-and-billing/assign-licenses-to-users?view=o365-worldwide) and [Assign Skype for Business and Microsoft Teams licenses](/skypeforbusiness/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses).

+2. Assign phone numbers.
+A phone number homed on Skype for business Server can be assigned using the `Set-CsHybridApplicationEndpoint` command as mentioned earlier.
+Phone numbers using Direct Routing or O365 Calling Plans will need to be assigned using the Teams admin center.
-2. Use the procedures in [Create a Cloud call queue](/MicrosoftTeams/create-a-phone-system-call-queue.md) or [Set up a Cloud auto attendant](/MicrosoftTeams/create-a-phone-system-auto-attendant.md) to implement the Phone System settings.
+3. Use the procedures in [Create a Cloud call queue](/MicrosoftTeams/create-a-phone-system-call-queue.md) or [Set up a Cloud auto attendant](/MicrosoftTeams/create-a-phone-system-auto-attendant.md) to implement the Phone System service settings.

 An example of a small business implementation is available in  [Small business example - Set up an auto attendant](/SkypeForBusiness/what-is-phone-system-in-office-365/tutorial-org-aa.yml) and [Small business example - Set up a call queue](/SkypeForBusiness/what-is-phone-system-in-office-365/tutorial-cq.yml).